Andrettin/Wyrmsun/readme.txt

 * Quests
 - The Caverns of Flame quest (Dwarf) now gives 2 technology points instead of 1.
 - The Razing of Opitergium quest (Teuton) now gives 3 technology points instead of 2.
+- There is now a symbol in the quests screen indicating how many quests of the total have been completed for that world.

 * Units
 - Added Dwarven Transport ship (graphics by Jinn).